 - Overlapped wings.
 When at rest, the cluster fly will overlap its wings; the house fly's wings remain separate.

 - Clustering at windows (thus its name).
 If there is a large population of cluster flies, they tend to cluster along windows or inside attics and usually in little-used areas on warm, sunny days.

 These flies normally live outdoors and are most likely to appear in the spring and fall.
 But overwintering cluster flies can emerge into homes and build throughout the winter as well as spring and fall.

 Cluster flies don't cause much of a problem beyond annoyance.
 They are not known to transmit disease or damage structures, and they do not reproduce after emerging into the home.
 However, they can leave tiny dots of excrement where they cluster, and large numbers can be a significant nuisance within a home.

 Cluster Fly Control

 Once cluster flies enter a building, to harbor within the walls or buzz around the rooms, control methods are limited.
 Although insecticides can kill the flies harboring within walls, large numbers of dead or dying flies can attract secondary pests such as beetles and rodents.

 Because the flies are sluggish, it is usually fairly easy to swat or vacuum those that find their way indoors.
 But, unfortunately, just as you get rid of these, more are likely to emerge, causing an ongoing process of swatting, vacuuming, and exasperation.

-Pesticides have limited effectiveness in control of these flying insects, however some control can be achieved by a professional application of an insecticide to the south sun-warmed side of the structure before cluster begin to cluster on the walls in early fall, and an application of dust in wall voids can help to kill the flies before they can breed.
+Pesticides have limited effectiveness in control of these flying insects.
+However, some control can be achieved by a professional application of an insecticide to the south-facing (sun-warmed) side of the structure before the flies begin to cluster on the walls in early fall.
+An application of pesticide dust in wall voids can help to kill the flies before they can breed.